Updated: August 2020

 The method produces a total allowable landed catch (TALC) for a narwhal stock, which takes into account whales that are struck and lost by hunters.
 Hunt loss corrections are derived from annual reports of landed and lost whales from communities under Community Based Management (DFO 2008).

-Hunting occurs during the open water season from boats, and also from the floe edge during the fall, winter and spring.
+Hunting occurs during the open water season from boats and from the floe edge during the fall, winter and spring.
 The timing of the hunt depends on the weather, the nature of the ice, and the movements of the narwhals.
 The timing of each of these depends on location.
 For example, Arctic Bay generally has a shorter hunting period (June–September) than Pangnirtung, which may run from March to November (Heide-Jørgensen et al. 2013b).

-In West Greenland, in the Upernavik, Uummanaaq and Disko Bay areas, hunting occurs generally during the fall and winter (NAMMCO 2013).
-In the far north of West Greenland, hunters from Qaanaaq sometimes see narwhals in the Smith Sound area in winter and spring (January–June), however, most hunting takes place between May and September with peaks in the months of July and August (Heide-Jørgensen et al. 2013b).
+In West Greenland, in the Upernavik, Uummanaaq and Disko Bay areas, hunting generally occurs during the fall and winter (NAMMCO 2013).
+In the far north of West Greenland, hunters from Qaanaaq sometimes see narwhals in the Smith Sound area in winter and spring (January–June).
+However, most hunting takes place between May and September, with peaks in the months of July and August (Heide-Jørgensen et al. 2013b).

 In East Greenland, the majority of the harvest occurs during the summer months (Heide-Jørgensen and Laidre 2009).
 As with other stocks, the timing of the hunt depends on the movement of the narwhals.

-The following descriptions of hunting methods in Canada and Greenland were taken from the NAMMCO Expert Group Meeting to Assess the Hunting Methods for Small Cetaceans, held in 2011 (NAMMCO 2012).
+The following descriptions of hunting methods in Canada and Greenland were taken from the NAMMCO Expert Group Meeting to Assess the Hunting Methods for Small Cetaceans, held in 2011 (NAMMCO, 2012):

 DIRECT AND INDIRECT IMPACTS OF CLIMATE CHANGE

-One concern of changing sea ice cover is that loss of sea ice, particularly during the summer, may increase the access of killer whales to narwhals, thus increasing predation.
+Another concern relating to changing sea ice cover is that loss of sea ice, particularly during the summer, may increase the access of killer whales to narwhals, thus increasing predation.
 Access to narwhals by man is also changing with changes in sea ice concentration and extent.
-In Smith Sound, climate change may have decreased spring and summer ice cover, which has enabled people in north Greenland to access the area and increase their catches (Nielsen 2009).
+In Smith Sound, climate change has decreased spring and summer ice cover, which has enabled people in North Greenland to access the area and increase their catches (Nielsen 2009).
 The presence of open water is an important influence on the narwhal hunt, with the majority (72%) of the hunt in Nunavut taking place during the summer months (25th July–1st October) (White 2012).

 Increasing industrial development in the Arctic, especially increased ship traffic, could also pose a threat to narwhal populations.
 Narwhals can detect the noise made by large icebreakers from at least 25 to 30 km away (Cosens and Dueck 1993).
 Other studies have found narwhals reacting to such noise at distances from 40–60 km (Finlay et al. 1990, Cosens and Dueck 1988).
-Communities close to shipping routes in the NW Passage, Arctic Bay and Pond Inlet, report fewer narwhals in their areas than there has been in the past, and some hunters attribute this to increased ship traffic (White 2012).
-This is a concern as ship traffic is expected to increase as sea ice cover decreases with global warming.
+Communities close to shipping routes in the NW Passage, Arctic Bay and Pond Inlet, report fewer narwhals in their areas than there have been in the past, and some hunters attribute this to increased ship traffic (White 2012).
+This is a concern as ship traffic is expected to increase as sea ice cover decreases with climate change.

 OIL AND GAS EXPLORATION

 Better drilling technology and a warming climate have increased interest in northern areas previously inaccessible to oil and gas exploration.
 It has been estimated that more than 20 million barrels of undiscovered oil and still greater quantities of natural gas might exist on the continental shelf of East and West Greenland, with still more in the Canadian Arctic Archipelago (Gautier et al. 2009).
 Seismic exploration, which involves the discharge of airguns that create very loud low-frequency sounds underwater, have been conducted off West Greenland since 2007, and is expected to begin soon off East Greenland.
 Recently, Heide Jørgensen et al. (2013c) reviewed the potential effects of these activities on narwhals and other Arctic marine mammals.

 Like all toothed whales, narwhals use their echolocation abilities to find prey, avoid predators and in navigation.
 Narwhals also use it to find openings in dense pack ice where they can come up to breathe.
-In addition to echolocation, narwhals have a broad vocal repertoire which they use to stay in touch with other members of their pod.
+In addition to echolocation, narwhals have a broad vocal repertoire that they use to stay in touch with other members of their pod.
 Their Arctic habitat has heretofore been largely unaffected by human-caused sounds, to which they are therefore unaccustomed.

-The effects of ship noise, seismic exploration, drilling and other sounds on narwhals have been largely unstudied, but could include short or long term changes in behaviour, such as feeding activities and vocalization.
+The effects of ship noise, seismic exploration, drilling, and other sounds on narwhals have been largely unstudied, but could include short or long term changes in behaviour, such as feeding activities and vocalization.
 Noise could also induce avoidance responses and changes in migratory timing and routes.
 Extremely loud sounds, such as those produced by seismic exploration, have the potential to directly damage narwhal hearing if they occur at close range, in addition to masking environmental sounds that may be important to narwhals.
-Narwhals have been observed to react to vessel noise even at long distance and low sound intensity, generally by leaving the area and reducing their vocalizations.
+Narwhals have been observed to react to vessel noise even at long distance and low sound intensity, generally by leaving the area and reducing their vocalisations.

 THE NATURAL RISK OF ENTRAPMENTS MAY BE INCREASED BY SEISMIC ACTIVITIES

 Narwhals spend about half the year in their winter feeding areas, in a marine environment covered by dense pack ice.
 Although narwhals are among the most ice-adapted of whales, they are still subject to occasional entrapments when the ice freezes up or closes around them, leaving them dependent on a small breathing hole and often resulting in their death when the breathing hole closes.
-The circumstances leading to entrapments are well known to the Inuit inhabitants of Disko Bay in West Greenland, who historically have harvested whales that have become entrapped.
+The circumstances leading to entrapments are well known to the Inuit inhabitants of Disko Bay in West Greenland, who have historically harvested whales that have become entrapped.
 However, in recent years, entrapments have occurred in other areas where they have not been frequently observed, leading Heide-Jørgensen et al. (2013c) to speculate that seismic activities in Baffin Bay may have contributed to these events.

 In November 2008, over 1,000 narwhals were entrapped in the ice near Pond Inlet, Nunavut, in an area of Lancaster Sound that freezes solid in the winter and is not therefore winter habitat for cetaceans.
 Previous tagging experiments have demonstrated that most narwhals begin their southward migration from this area by the end of September.
-However, seismic exploration was occurring in Baffin Bay in September and October of the same year, and it is possible that the noise produced by this activity may have delayed or prevented the narwhals from migrating, and contributed directly to the entrapment.
+However, seismic exploration was occurring in Baffin Bay in September and October of the same year and it is possible that the noise produced by this activity may have delayed or prevented the narwhals from migrating and thereby contributed to the entrapment.
 All of these animals eventually died, most of them harvested by local Inuit who knew they would not survive the winter.

 Smaller entrapments occurred in Inglefield Bredning in Northwest Greenland in November 2009 and February 2010.
 Again, this is normally summer habitat for narwhals and they are thought to leave the area well before November.
-And again, seismic activity in Baffin Bay in September and October 2009 may have delayed or prevented their migration from the area.
+Again, seismic activity in Baffin Bay in September and October 2009 may have delayed or prevented their migration from the area.

 While these occurrences do not constitute conclusive proof that seismic activities are affecting the timing of narwhal migrations, they certainly demonstrate the need for caution in pursuing these activities in or close to narwhal habitat.
-Heide-Jørgense et al. (2013c) conclude that further research on the effects of anthropogenic noise on narwhals and other Arctic marine mammals is urgently needed, and that this research should ideally precede any further such activities in the area.
+Heide-Jørgensen et al. (2013c) conclude that further research on the effects of anthropogenic noise on narwhals and other Arctic marine mammals is urgently needed and that this research should ideally precede any further such activities in the area.